chhunchha/Excel-Chart-Using-Java/README.md

 # Excel-Chart-Using-Java

-Usecase : Insert data and prepare charts - pie, bar or other as per requirement.
+## Usecase : Insert data and prepare charts - pie, bar or other as per requirement.
 Apache POI allows only scatter and line chart as of now.

-Solution:
+## Solution:
 - Created a template file which has macro as below.
+Use this workbook and worksheet as base for creating new workbook/worksheet.
-Macro run when worksheet activates and it changes chart type to required chart type based on value at cell Z1.
+- Macro run when worksheet activates and it changes chart type to required chart type based on value at cell Z1.

         Private Sub Workbook_SheetActivate(ByVal Sh As Object)
             On Error GoTo ErrHandler: